Reuben-Armstrong/Python-Pythagorean-Theorem-Calculator/README.md

 # 🧮 Pythagorean Theorem Calculator

 A simple, interactive Python program to calculate one missing side of a **right-angled triangle** using the **Pythagorean theorem**.
-Built for learners, students, or anyone brushing up on math skills or Python basics.
+Perfect for students learning Python, math, or preparing for GCSE Computer Science.

 ---